Why Metacognitive Therapy is Probably the Best Mental Health Treatment

 Is Metacognitive therapy another type of Cognitive therapy?

-Although MCT deals with cognition (which means thinking), MCT is not just another layer on top of Cognitive-behavioral therapies (CBT).
-Usually, newer cognitive therapies that deal with thinking are categorized as third-wave therapies(3) (the first wave focused on classical conditioning, operant learning, and behaviorism, and the second wave focused on using cognition and information processing, like CBT).
+Although MCT deals with cognition (which means thinking), MCT is not just another layer on top of Cognitive-behavioral therapies (CBT) and not the same thing(3).

 The science behind MCT

 Metacognitive therapy is supported by a lot of research (6).
-There is clear evidence of the effects of that CAS and the importance of metacognition.
+There is clear evidence of the effects of CAS and the importance of metacognition.
 Data(7) shows that when people reduce rumination and worry, they recover from mental issues like anxiety, depression, OCD, and even low self-esteem.

 Metacognitive therapy can create more changes in thinking than cognitive behavioral therapy, CBT (8) (9).
 This is consistent across a range of anxiety, mood, psychotic, and addiction-related disorders.